 The following review was conducted in August 2016.

-The HTek UC926 features 6 VoIP accounts, 6 line keys, 10 programmable keys, and 5 way conferencing.
-The phone also has dual gigabit ethernet Power over Ethernet (PoE) ports, an RJ9 port for headsets, a 4.3” color display, and G.722 HD voice.
+The HTek UC926 features six VoIP accounts, six line keys, ten programmable keys, and five-way conferencing.
+The phone also has dual Gigabit Ethernet Power over Ethernet (PoE) ports, an RJ9 port for headsets, a 4.3” color display, and G.722 HD voice.